Economic chill dulls Chinese appetite for some luxury brands

 Luxury spending abroad is forecast to keep rising, but not as fast as in China.

-The share of spending that goes to retailers in China should rise from one-quarter of last year's $90 billion to half of 2025's projected total of $170 billion to $190 billion, according to a Bain report this month.
-Under that scenario, spending abroad would rise to $85 billion to $95 billion from $67 billion.
+The share of spending that goes to retailers in China should rise from one-quarter of last year's US$90b to half of 2025's projected total of US$170-190b, according to a Bain report this month.
+Under that scenario, spending abroad would rise from US$67b to US$85-95b.

 Meanwhile, the customs agency is cracking down on informal imports by searching the luggage of travelers returning from Europe and other shopping destinations.